RogueRope/docs/content/docs/faq/the-n-principles-of-rogue-rope.md

 ## Consent: ask before you fondle

 We want to create a setting where all parties participate in a physical encounter from a place of enthusiasm and autonomy.
 We believe a yes is yes.

+## Yes, you can!

+We value constructive anarchy.
+We believe in doing rather than talking.
+Don’t ask, just do.
+If you fuck up, be sure to be able to reverse the stuff you did to the state it was before.

+One personal exception: don't start making up rules for others to follow, don't put up signs or make comments that appear to be from orga in the channels.
+Also I think tone and content of communication is very important and it annoys me tremendously if other people take this from me.
+My leadership style is hands-off but it's there nonetheless, don't start filling a void that you percieve is there.

 ![](https://i.imgur.com/WOlaU4c.png)
 Creative Commons License